Cycle Route : Cudmore Grove to The Company Shed (and back again)

 click to view map in another window

-The route takes you back out heading west on East Road, the road that you will have driven up to get to Cudmore Grove.
-It’s generally quite quiet – but don’t be intimidated and hug the verge, cycle assertively and make it clear that cars are going to have to overtake you properly, not squeeze past you.
+The route takes you back out from Cudmore Grove heading west on East Road, the road that you will have driven up to get to Cudmore Grove.
+It’s generally quite quiet – but don’t be intimidated and hug the verge, cycle assertively and make it clear that cars are going to have to overtake you properly, not squeeze past you and force ou into the kerb.

 You’ll pass the Dog and Pheasant pub on your right (never been in there), and there are two options for you to the left.
 First up you could turn down Church Lane to check out the church and the lanes around there (there aren’t many of them), before heading back onto East Road.
 And a little bit later you could exercise an option to turn left (it’s clearly signposted) and head down to the Mersea Vineyard/Brewery.
 I’d recommend you do – it’s not far (you do have to double back though) and there’s a shop and a cafe there open a lot of the time.
 (My recommendation would be to get a couple of bottles of their excellent beer).

-Chapman’s Lane is clearly signposted to the left as being to West Mersea, and head down it, bearing right onto East Road again.
+Further along is Chapman’s Lane, which is clearly signposted to the left as being to West Mersea, and head down it, bearing right onto East Road again.
 You’ll pass the Fox Inn, a good place for refreshments if you need them just 3 miles into the ride!

 Watch out for Seaview Avenue to the left, and turn left down it.
 It’s an avenue with, erm, a sea view.
 At the bottom of the avenue it’s worth dismounting and admiring the beach and the beach huts to the left.
 The Seaview Cafe is also there, for refreshments and replenishing supplies.
 We found that the water we were carrying was in a bottle that hadn’t been rinsed out after being washed up – a Fairy Liquid aftertaste on the water was not nice!